Modbus Simulator Review

 ModScan from WinTECH Software was developed to verify correct protocol operation in new or existing systems.
 ModScan supports an arbitrary number of queries, each with its own document window, and you can create your own custom windows and add content using the provided widgets (for example, using the trendline display shown below, which can plot up to four difference sources in one display).
 The data from each document window can be logged to its own data file.

-Extensions provide third-party data acquisition using Control Automation routines or the MS Jet Database engine.
-A debug mode displays raw serial data to and from a connected device, and ModScan32 can execute test scripts with stimulus messages and expected responses for production testing.
+Extensions provide third-party data acquisition using Control Automation routines or the MS Jet Database engine, and a debug mode displays raw serial data to and from a connected device.
 A single-user license cost US$65 when I last checked.

 Simply Modbus Master